yashu1wwww/Youtube-auto-brand-account-create/README.md

 # Youtube-auto-brand-account-create
 Youtube auto brand account create using selenium by python

-replace 56th & 57th line with mail and password in script..
+replace 56th & 57th line with mail and password in script(use gmail whcih dont have brand accounts)....

+#in brand.py script i added upto creating 5 auto brand accounts create if want more means add line from  81 to 95 in 142 line if you want one more means.....

-Auto Brand Account Create(for recording purpose in video i created 1 brand acc) https://youtu.be/hql1Lsi-UvQ
+Auto Brand Account Create(for recording purpose in video i created 1 brand acc)

+https://youtu.be/hql1Lsi-UvQ

 in cmd enter